eameameam/EMeshCombiner-Unity/README.md

 ![EMeshMerger Window](/EMeshCombiner.png)

-## Installation

-1. Copy `MeshMergerWindow.cs`, `MeshCombiner.cs`, and `TransformUtility.cs` into your Unity project's Editor folder.

 ## Usage

 Access the editor window through Unity's menu by navigating to `Escripts > EMeshMerger`.

-## Mesh Merger Management
-Combine selected meshes and their materials into one mesh.
-This tool simplifies the process of mesh optimization by merging multiple GameObjects' meshes.

 ## How to Use